rinlevan/quickfix-python-samples/README.md

 <summary>On Terminal</summary>

 ⚠️ **Important:** Start the **acceptor** first, then start the **initiator**.

-This is required for QuickFIX to establish a valid FIX protocol connection.
-Make sure to edit `client.cfg` and `server.cfg` beforehand.
+Make sure to configure both `client.cfg` and `server.cfg` beforehand.

 Create Sessions folder for both initiator and acceptor